 While at Texas-Arlington, George became the first woman to coach in the NCAA Division I Final Four (1989) and she earned Southland Conference Coach of the Year honors three times (1989, 1990, `92) as she posted a record of 93-74 in her five seasons.
 George's teams won Southland Conference titles in 1989, 1990 and 1992, were 37-4 in conference play (.902) and finished with a 10-2 record in postseason competition during her tenure.

 George got her start as a collegiate coach at North Dakota State in 1987-88, leading the Bison to an 87-11 (.888) record in her first two seasons.
 In 1987, NDSU posted a 44-8 mark en route to a fifth-place finish at the NCAA Division II Championships in her first season as a head coach.
 She was named North Central Conference and regional coach of the year in both 1987 and 1988 and earned NCAA Division II National Coach of the Year honors in 1988.
 Also in 1988, George led the Bison to a 43-3 mark and a third-place national finish.

 A 1985 graduate of Illinois State, George helped the Redbirds win three consecutive Missouri Valley Conference titles and NCAA Tournament appearances.
 A team captain and crafty outside attacker, she was a three-time All-MVC selection and earned all-region honors.

 George, who earned her master's degree in education from Central Michigan in 1987, and her husband Jerry reside in Okemos, Mich., with their two sons, T.J., 20, and Conner, 15.
-T.J. is a sophomore pitcher on the baseball team at Grand Rapids Community College.
+T.J. is a junior pitcher on the baseball team at Concordia University.